 3.1 Seasonal moisture dynamics

 Over the course of the 2019 water year, the Cheesman weather station recorded 16.7 cm of rainfall (WRCC, 2021).
 The Glen Cove SNOTEL station recorded 37.4 cm of snow water equivalent (NRCS, 2021), but was located south of Hayman, near Pikes Peak at 3,500 m so the magnitude of snowfall was likely lower at our study sites where mean elevation was 2,500 m.
-Most snowfall occurred in March though snow storms continued through May and most rainfall peaked in July (Figure 2).
+Most snowfall occurred in March though snowfall continued through May and most rainfall peaked in July (Figure 2).
 The South Platte stream gauge (USGS, 2021) demonstrated peak flows in late June during snowmelt though there were multiple rainfall-driven peaks throughout the season (Figure 2).
 Our study watersheds were much smaller (i.e., first order streams draining into the South Platte) and exhibited similar, but muted seasonal trends in streamflow (Supplemental Figure 1).
 The volumetric moisture content in the top 20 cm of mineral soils declined throughout the summer sampling period and moving from riparian to upland positions, but was generally similar in burned and unburned soils (Supplemental Figure 2).

 3.2 Vegetation cover